Relative Ding Stability and an Obstruction to the Existence of Mabuchi Solitons: Introduction

-Actually, this maximum only depends on $M$, we will denote it by $\vartheta(M)$.
-This invariant concerning with the DH measure of the extremal action, i.e. the $\mathbb{C}^{*}$-action generated by $Z$.
+where $X$ is a holomorphic vector field.
+A significant difference is that (\ref{intro-MA equation}) admits a smooth solution only if

-As K\"{a}hler-Einstein metrics correspond to K-stability of Fano manifolds, Mabuchi solitons are also expected to correspond a kind of algebraic stability.
-The clue is coming from the new GIT model for KE metrics constructed by Donaldson \cite{Dona Ding} in which the moment map is Ricci potentials $1-e^{h_{\omega}}$, contrasting to scalar curvatures in the original model.
-The corresponding GIT stability in this new model is Ding stability (defined by Berman \cite{Berman}).
-Besides the zeros of moment map, we consider the $L^{2}$-norm of the moment map
+Actually, this maximum is an invariant of Fano manifold $M$ (see Def. \ref{def: VarTheta M} for details, we alter the notation $\alpha_{M}$ used in \cite{Mabuchi} to avoid confusion with Tian's $\alpha$-invariants).
+It concerns with the Duistermaat-Heckman measure of the extremal action, i.e. the $\mathbb{C}^{*}$-action generated by $Z$.

-called Ding energy.
-It is observed in \cite{Yao} that its critical points are exactly the Mabuchi solitons.
-Hence from the general framework in \cite{Gabor thesis}, the stability notion should be relative Ding stability (abbr.
-D-stability), as extremal metrics correspond to relative K-stability.
+Mabuchi solitons also can be regarded as an analogue of extremal metrics from the view of a new GIT (geometric invariant theory) model recently constructed by Donaldson \cite{Dona Ding}, in which the moment map is Ricci potential $1-e^{h_{\omega}}$, contrasting to scalar curvature in the old model.
+The stability notion in the new model is \textit{Ding stability} (abbr. as D-stability in below) which arised from the study of limit slopes of Ding functional by Berman \cite{Berman}.
+As with extremal metrics are critical points of Calabi's energy, Mabuchi solitons are critical points of a similar functional

-In the toric setting, \cite{Yao} defined (uniformly) relative D-stability by the limit slope of modified Ding functional along geodesic rays.
-It turns out (uniformly) relative D-stable is equivalent to condition $\vartheta(M)\leq1$ ($\vartheta(M)<1$).
-There exists Mabuchi soliton if and only if $M$ is uniformly stable.
+called \textit{Ding energy}, see \cite{Yao}.
+Hence from the view of a general framework in \cite{Gabor thesis}, as with extremal metrics correspond to relative K-stability, Mabuchi solitons should correspond to the relative version of D-stability.

-In \cite{inv MA,Hisa MS}, (uniformly) relative D-stability is defined for general Fano manifolds.
-The condition $\vartheta(M)<1$ is taken as a part of the definition of relative D-stability (see Def 3.20 therein).
-However, in the toric setting \cite{Yao}, it can be easily obtained from relative D-stability.
-From the philosophy behind Y-T-D correspondence, it is expected that every obstruction to the existence of canonical metrics should come from a kind of stability.
-Furthermore, when we try to derive existence from stability, such as by continuation method or variational method \cite{Hisa MS}, condition $\vartheta(M)<1$ would be a prerequisite.
+When $M$ is a toric manifold, in \cite{Yao}, relative D-stability is defined in terms of limit slopes of the modified Ding functional along toric geodesic rays.
+In this situation, (uniformly) relative D-stable is equivalent to $\vartheta(M)\leq1$ ($\vartheta(M)<1$), and $M$ admits a Mabuchi soliton if and only if it is uniformly relative D-stable.